Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon State Stats and Trends

-- The Beavers have covered the spread once this year when underdogs by 3 points or more (in two chances).
+- Oregon State has four wins against the spread in six games this season.

-- Oregon State's games this year have gone over the point total two times in six opportunities (33.3%).
+- Oregon State's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- Oregon State is 4-1 against the spread and 4-1 overall in games when it records more than 22.7 points.
+- When Oregon State records more than 22.7 points, it is 4-1 against the spread and 4-1 overall.

-- Oregon State is 3-2 against the spread and 3-2 overall when the team picks up more than 347.0 yards.
+- Oregon State is 3-2 against the spread and 3-2 overall when the team amasses more than 347.0 yards.

-- This season the Beavers have turned the ball over nine times, one more than the Utes' takeaways (8).
+- The Beavers have turned the ball over nine times this season, one more turnover than the Utes have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.